The Left/Right Convergence on Dissing Obama

 And some Obama defenders have more or less risen to the bait, lauding him for the centrist restraint he imposed on a party that, left to its own devices, might have kicked and brayed itself into irrelevancy, and scoring his successors for caving to the Left.

-As Bill Scher observed at Politico, the intra-Democratic debate over Obama has been “happening sotto voce, with critics trying to criticize Obama without maligning him personally—or even mentioning him.”
+As Bill Scher observed at Politico, the intra-Democratic debate over Obama has been “happening sotto voce, with critics trying to criticize Obama without maligning him personally — or even mentioning him.”
 Stoller is an exception in that respect.
 But it is generally accepted that Obama was anything but a fiery progressive, for good or for ill.

-It’s fascinating, then, to recognize that on the political Right, Barack Obama is still something of a devil figure, and most definitely an lefty extremist.
+It’s fascinating, then, to recognize that on the political Right, Barack Obama is still something of a devil figure, and most definitely a lefty extremist.
 So when Obama recently warned Democratic candidates not to move too far to the left, Ben Shapiro experienced cognitive dissonance:

-It was a reminder that when he was in office Republicans routinely called Obama — whom many progressives then and now considered a complete corporate shill — a market-hating, Big Government socialist.
+It was a reminder that when he was in office, Republicans routinely called Obama — whom many progressives then and now considered a complete corporate shill — a market-hating, Big-Government socialist.
 In 2009, a resolution at the Republican National Committee to begin referring to the opposition party as the “Democrat Socialist Party” came close to passing, noted Politico at the time:

 In an e-mail sent Wednesday to the 168 voting members of the committee, RNC member James Bopp, Jr. accused President Obama of wanting “to restructure American society along socialist ideals.”